 About ME

-After living in California and the Pacific Northwest for several years, I’ve recently returned to my roots in northwest British Columbia.
+After living in California, Oregon and the Pacific Northwest for several years, I’ve recently returned to my roots in northwest British Columbia.
 I enjoy communicating my research findings through non-academic channels including magazines, radio, and blog posts.
 I'm equally divided in my love of the mountains and oceans and spend as much time as possible outside with my family.